gem5/website/_pages/documentation/learning_gem5/part2/part2_2_debugging.md

 ```

 `DPRINTF` is a C++ macro.
 The first parameter is a *debug flag* that has
 been declared in a SConscript file.
-We can use the flag `Hello` since we
+We can use the flag `HelloExample` since we
 declared it in the `src/learning_gem5/SConscript` file.
 The rest of the
 arguments are variable and can be anything you would pass to a `printf`
 statement.

-Now, if you recompile gem5 and run it with the "Hello" debug flag, you
+Now, if you recompile gem5 and run it with the "HelloExample" debug flag, you
 get the following result.

 ```
-    build/X86/gem5.opt --debug-flags=Hello configs/learning_gem5/part2/run_hello.py
+    build/X86/gem5.opt --debug-flags=HelloExample configs/learning_gem5/part2/run_hello.py
 ```

     gem5 Simulator System.  http://gem5.org